Ethiopia–Spain relations: Diplomatic relations

 In 1951, Spain established permanent diplomatic relations with Ethiopia.
 The first Spanish Ambassador was José Luis Florez Estrada, who presented his credentials on 19 September 1962.
 In 1970 Emperor Haile Selassie went to Spain on a state visit and was received by General Franco.
 The return visit was paid by the then crown prince Juan Carlos.
 In 1962 a Spanish Embassy was opened in Addis Abeba.
 Relations with Ethiopia soured, however, after the Derg took power in 1975.
 They resumed only in the 1990s and were strongly revitalized in the 2000s.

 In March 2004, the Vice Minister AAEE visited Madrid and signed the MOU for cooperation between the two Ministries.
 Ethiopia was considered a priority Country in the Africa Plan adopted by the Council of Ministers in May 2006.
 Since then, political relations between the two countries have been consolidated with a regular exchange of high-level visits.

 The Spanish Minister of Foreign Affairs visited Ethiopia in 2008, followed by a return visit by his counterpart in 2009.
 Within the framework of the Spanish policy towards Africa, Ethiopia is considered a High Priority Country; both countries collaborate in the Spanish international initiative Alliance of Civilization and other global initiatives.

 The celebration of the African Union Summit at the end of January of each year in Addis Ababa provides the framework for high-level Spanish visits to always have an important bilateral agenda.
 The visit in 2015 of S.M.
 King Felipe VI, is an example of the importance that Africa, in general, and Ethiopia, in particular, has for Spain.
 The King, much loved by the Ethiopian authorities, wanted to thank with his visit the support given by the support of a large number of African countries to the Spanish candidacy for the United Nations Security Council for the biennium 2015–16.

 Economic relations

 Bilateral economic relations do not yet reflect the potential of both countries.
 An important milestone in 2014 was the entry into operation of the direct flight Madrid-Addis Ababa, operated by the Ethiopian Airlines Ethiopian flag company.

 Ethiopia is one of the African countries with the highest annual growth in recent years.
 The double-digit economic growth figures achieved in recent years have caused a growing commercial interest in Spain, as evidenced by the increasingly frequent visits of Spanish businessmen to the country.
 The organization of commercial visits in both directions is also increasing, so that entrepreneurs in both countries could know each other better.

+All imports from Ethiopia to Spain are duty-free and quota-free, with the exception of armaments, as part of the Everything but Arms initiative of the European Union.